Contrast-Security-OSS/docs/content/troubleshooting/auth/RotatingKeys.md

 teamserver.host=
 ```

 The `apiAuthorization` is not stored in plain text.
-This value needs to be modified based on the operation of concatenating the username and the service key, then performing a `base64` encode operation.
+This value must be modified by concatenating the username and the service key, then performing a `base64` encode operation:

 ```
 BASE64(<username>:<service_key>)